Sailia/Sentiment-Analysis/README.md

-# Sentiment-Analysis-
+# Sentiment-Analysis
-Sentiment Analysis performed on Twitter data using Python
+Sentiment Analysis on Twitter data using the Stampede2 supercomputer at the University of Texas at Austin.